 Michael performs on a Matteo Albani viola, Bolzano, Italy, ca.1704.

-Cellist Wyatt Sutherland has performed with the New Orleans Philharmonic, Baton Rouge Symphony, Shreveport Symphony, Louisville Orchestra, Yamagata Symphony Orchestra (Japan), Oklahoma Symphony Orchestra, Baltimore Symphony Orchestra, and is the former Principal Cellist of the Louisville Chamber Orchestra, Oklahoma City Chamber Orchestra, and Baltimore Chamber Orchestra.
+Cellist Wyatt Sutherland is the former Principal Cellist of the Chamber Orchestras of Louisville, Oklahoma City, and Baltimore, and has performed with the New Orleans Philharmonic, Baton Rouge Symphony, Shreveport Symphony, Louisville Orchestra, Oklahoma Symphony Orchestra, Yamagata Symphony Orchestra (Japan), and the Baltimore Symphony Orchestra.

-Wyatt became interested in the cello after hearing the legendary cellist and pedagogue, Janos Starker perform the Dvorak Cello Concerto with the Louisville Orchestra.
-At nine years of age he started cello studies with Guillermo Helguera, at the University of Louisville Suzuki String Academy, and upon graduating high school began cello studies with Starker at Indiana University's Jacobs School of Music in Bloomington.
-Other teachers include Raya Garbousova, Susanna Onwood, Thaddeus Bryce and Yoshio Sato.
+He became interested in the cello after hearing the legendary cellist, Janos Starker solo with the Louisville Orchestra.
+At age 9 he started cello studies with Guillermo Helguera, at the University of Louisville String Academy, and upon graduating high school began studies with Starker at Indiana University's School of Music in Bloomington (IN).
+Other cello mentors include Raya Garbousova, Susanna Onwood, Thaddeus Bryce and Yoshio Sato.

-During the week Wyatt is an Agile/Lean/XP Technical Software Craftsman Coach to Fortune 500 companies and amateur chef during the weekends.
-When Wyatt is not performing chamber music or coaching software teams or working on a construction project he can be found in his commercial kitchen whipping up something yummy for family and friends.
+Often referred to as a Renaissance Man, Wyatt is an XP/Lean/Agile Technical Software Coach to Fortune 100 companies during the week and an amateur chef during the weekends.
+When Wyatt is not at the cello or coaching software organizations or working on a construction project he can be found experimenting in his kitchen whipping up something yummy for family and friends.